What is a trust?

-A Trust separates the property’s legal ownership and control from its equitable ownership (the right to use the property or receive any income it produces) which may be done for tax reasons or to control the property and its benefits if the settlor is absent, incapacitated or deceased.
-Trusts are often created as part of a Will to define how property will be handled for children and other beneficiaries.
+A trust separates an asset’s legal ownership (actual ownership in name) from its equitable ownership (the right to use the asset or receive any income it produces but not actual ownership).
+This may be done for tax reasons or to control the asset and its benefits if the settlor is absent, incapacitated or deceased.
+Trusts are often created in wills to define how an asset will be handled for children and other beneficiaries.

-The trustee is given legal title to the property but is obligated to act in accordance with the terms of the Trust, which usually means in the best interests of the beneficiaries.
-Trustees can be an individual or a Trust company.
-There can be a single trustee or up to four trustees for an estate.
+Trustees are given legal title to the assets in the trust fund but are obligated to act in accordance with the terms of the trust, which are usually in the best interests of the beneficiaries.

 Trustees can be individuals or a trust company.
 A trust must have one to four trustees.